 A curated group of power users and stakeholders who provide ongoing strategic product feedback.

 A user advisory board is a curated group of customers convened on a regular cadence to give a company strategic input on direction, priorities, and where the market is heading.
-It is a small, deliberate sample, usually senior people from accounts that matter, brought together to advise the company, not to be surveyed by it.
-The defining tension is selection.
-The board's authority comes from being a credible voice of the customer, and that authority collapses the moment the room stops representing the customer base it claims to speak for.
+It is a small, deliberate sample, usually senior people from accounts that matter, brought together to advise the company rather than to be surveyed by it.
+Its authority comes from representing the customer base it speaks for.

 The practice grew out of B2B account management, where the most valuable customers were too few and too senior to reach through ordinary surveys.
 A customer advisory board, also called a customer advisory council, is a programme that regularly convenes a small group of influential customers with a vested interest in helping shape the host company's strategy (airfocus).
 Its remit is explicitly strategic: testing ideas, strengthening executive relationships, and discussing customers' own priorities and where their industry is going.